OpenBankProject/OBP-API/README.md

 * You should now be able to browse to localhost:8080 (or yourIPaddress:8080)

+* Using Akka remote storage, please see README.Akka.md

 ## Scala / Lift

 * We use scala and liftweb http://www.liftweb.net/